IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 Within a RESTfull infrastructure that is implementing the MHDS model:
 * MHDS Document Registry will most likely be grouped with a Resource Notification Publisher because all publication events are submitted to the MHDS Document Registry.
-* MHDS Document Registry will likely be grouped with a Resource Notification Broker
+* MHDS Document Registry will likely be grouped with a Resource Notification Broker.
 * The MHD Document Consumer will most likely be grouped with a Resource Notification Recipient.
 This grouping makes sense since the receiver of the notification is most likely the user of the information.
 * The MHD Document Consumer, will likely be grouped with a Resource Notification Subscriber.